Mithul-Ram-2006/Student-Record-Manager/README.md

   - Invoked via analytics.run_analytics_report() from the main menu.
   - (See analytics.py to review exactly which analytics are produced and how they are formatted.)
 - students.csv
-  - Example / data file used by the application.
+  - Example / data file used for the code.